 Deuteronomy 32:46, "And He said unto them,

-Set your hearts unto all the words which I testify among you this day,
+Set your hearts on all the words which I testify among you this day,

-which ye shall command your children to observe to do, all the words of this law."
+which ye shall tell your children to do, all the words of this law."

 and when thou walk by the way, and when thou lie down,

 Regardless of the label we wear parent, teacher, neighbor, or aunt...